UltraEngine/Documentation/CPP/GamePad_ButtonHit.md

 # GamePad::ButtonHit

-This function detects whether a gamepad button has been pressed since the last time it was checked.
+This method detects whether a gamepad button has been pressed since the last time it was checked.

 ## Syntax